5 min|Dr. Jam Caleda

 I enjoy green tea once or twice a week, more so for the health benefits and ritual, but I’ve found consuming less caffeine has made me a more stable person and being conscious of the way my body feels.
-I confess I do appreciate that caffeine insanity when it does happens.
+I confess I do appreciate that caffeine insanity when it does happen.

 I move or workout five times a week and I have found that having peace of body can make it easier to have peace of mind.

 These little hacks accumulate overtime.
 They won’t necessarily pull you out of a deep depression, but can definitely upgrade a happiness scale that you already feel.
-If I step back for a second and try to summate what is importance about our own path to happiness is that happiness is a skill that you practice at and a choice that you make.
+If I step back for a second and try to summate what is important about our own path to happiness is that happiness is a skill that you practice at and a choice that you make.